 “You got me on Candid Camera or some shit?”

 After hearing out his interviewers, Dunc grumbled and groaned, and said yes so long as they can at least provide free accommodation for the summer.
-Charlie promised his remaining spare room (the other two were already taken), and so Dunc was ready to rumble.
+Charlie promised his remaining spare room (the other spots were already taken including the closet under the stairs which, for some reason.
+He preferred to an actual room for reasons we’ll explain elsewhere), and so Dunc was ready to rumble.

 Dunc turned out to be another valuable member of the Give Me Head team.
 He brought more experience than most when it came to translating ideas scribbled on notepads into something tangible.

-The above images are examples of his keen eye for marketing slogans and campaigns.
+The above video and images are examples of his keen eye for marketing slogans and campaigns.
 It was only because of a rapidly decreasing budget that his ideas were later reduced to garbage.
+All except the animation which he worked on with Bruce Brooks who had a solid amateur but relatively impressive background in animation siftwars as well as workplace theft.

-His contribution to the Cyberia Universe is coming up with the megacorp Chipmunk, whose ingenious slogan was: “Munkey Chips for Chipmunks.”
+His main contribution to the Cyberia Universe was coming up with the megacorp Chipmunk, whose ingenious slogan was: “Munkey Chips for Chipmunks” but then he changed it to “SURVIVAL IS YOUR RIVAL” which was even better but was barely used anywhere.

 From the snippets of notes we have restored and read, it appears that Chipmunk was another evil tech company.
-They manufactured and surgically installed computer chips which allowed subscribers to enter a virtual reality playground where you could spend your candy on gambling.
-The only stickler is that everything in this utopia costs a fortune and is more addictive than Gunther’s crystal pizza.
+They manufactured and surgically installed computer chips which allowed subscribers to enter a virtual reality playground where they could spend their candy on stupid gadgets and gambling as the Screamer.
+Plus some free fairly rubbish software ranging from a Cyberpig detector to accurate weather reports because as we all know inaccurate weather report are of little use to anyone.
+The only stickler is that everything in this utopia costs a fortune and is deliberately more addictive than Gunther’s crystal pizza.

 Leave a comment